yogeshwar607/shreemoryacabs/GOOGLE_BUSINESS_PROFILE_SETUP.md

 ```
 Hi [Customer Name]!

-Thank you for traveling with GreenEVCabs to NMIA today.
+Thank you for traveling with Shree Morya Cabs to NMIA today.
 We hope you had a comfortable journey!

 If you enjoyed our service, please leave us a 5-star Google review.
 It takes just 30 seconds: